izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Tutorials/BuildAutomation.md

 8. Download the `Horde Agent` installer from the tools page on the server.
 For Windows, it's easiest to use the MSI installer.
 Install the agent on a worker machine, entering the URL of the Horde Server when prompted.
 9. Click on the `Agents` link from the `Server` menu and make sure the agent has registered with the server correctly.
+   A new agent must manually be enabled.
 It should have automatically been added to the correct pool.
 10. Attempt a test build.